finnmayhew/The-Revelation-Mission/Sessions/Session9.md

 If there's time, ask the party, as part of the epilogue: what does the crew do next?

 ## Table Notes

+Sending stones to ground control, on Hali 6945:

+> Completed trials and are negotiating with padisha, who is concerned that magic users from Hessia come to Posiedan and will be more powerful than her.
+Claims she has magic because she used to live in darkened depths.
+Wants to know if magic is uniformly distributed on Hestia.
+> (Elinore sent more)

+Ground control can scry in the morning

+After encounter with the Padishah, Carcy updates mission control

+Distributed sending stones to Lux and Mu (who stayed on Poseidon) and the others